 Amplicare provides you with all of your Medicare Part D plans.
 See the difference below!

-Prescription Drug Plan (PDP) with Original Medicare
+Prescription Drug Plans (PDP)

-Medicare Advantage Plan (MA-PDP)
+Medicare Advantage Plans (MA-PDP)

 There are different types of MA-PDPs: